SmartAutonomyLab/SMC-EDP/README.md

 ### 2. Reformat Data
 After obtaining the traffic data, use the script `Read_Data.m` to read the `.xlsx` files and convert them into `.mat` data files.

+### 3. Add more instructions here.

+### Tips
+Since a large amount of data will be saved into `.mat` files, be sure to turn on `save -v7.3` so that you can save variables that exceed 2GB.
+The instructions for navigating to this setting option can be found on the [MATLAB Help Center](https://www.mathworks.com/help/matlab/import_export/mat-file-versions.html).